ittikornsopawan/domain-driven-design-cqrs-architecture/Service-Design/IAM-Schema.md

 COMMENT ON COLUMN authorization.t_policy_user_group_mappings.created_by IS 'User who created the mapping record.';
 COMMENT ON COLUMN authorization.t_policy_user_group_mappings.created_at IS 'Timestamp when the record was created.';
 COMMENT ON COLUMN authorization.t_policy_user_group_mappings.updated_by IS 'User who last updated the mapping.';
-COMMENT ON COLUMN authorization.t_policy_user_group_mappings.updated_at IS 'Timestamp of the last update.';
+COMMENT ON COLUMN authorization.t_policy_user_group_mappings.updated_at IS 'Timestamp when the record was last updated.';
 COMMENT ON COLUMN authorization.t_policy_user_group_mappings.is_active IS 'Indicates whether the mapping is currently active.';
 COMMENT ON COLUMN authorization.t_policy_user_group_mappings.inactive_at IS 'Timestamp when the mapping was deactivated.';
 COMMENT ON COLUMN authorization.t_policy_user_group_mappings.inactive_by IS 'User who deactivated the mapping.';